 Section 3.
-Instructions to Clerk.
+Instructions to the Clerk.
 The Clerk of the Council shall:

-- A. Record a copy of this Ordinance with the Clark County Auditor. - B. Cause notice of adoption of this Ordinance to be published forthwith, pursuant to Clark County Code 1.02.140. - C. Provide a copy of this Ordinance to Code Publishing. - D. Ensure a copy is available on the County website.
+- A. Record a copy of this Ordinance with the Clark County Auditor. - B. Cause notice of adoption of this Ordinance to be published forthwith, pursuant to CCC 1.02.140. - C. Provide a copy of this Ordinance to Code Publishing. - D. Ensure a copy is available on the County website.

 Section 4.
 Roll Call Vote.
-The following persons voted in favor of the above ordinance [amendments]:
+The following persons voted in favor of the above Ordinance: